substantial/proper_case/README.md

 ### Custom data transform before encoding with Phoenix

-Define a custom JSON encoder that runs a transform before encoding to json.
+To ensure that outgoing params are converted to `camelCase`, define a custom JSON encoder that runs a transform before encoding to json.

 ```elixir
 def MyApp.CustomJSONEncoder do